Gabriele-Cutrona/rsmoji/README.md

 Just run `rsmoji` without any additional arguments

 ### License
-This project is currently licenses under the MIT license
+This project is currently licensed under the MIT license